 The Department has an Equality and Diversity Committee to monitor its progress in these areas.
 This is chaired by Dr Natasha Blitvic, with Dr Amanda Turner being our Equality and Diversity representative.

 The Committee analyses trends in the representation of minorities and create action plans for these, holding yearly focus groups to identify issues and assess the mindset of staff and students.
 The findings are reported to departmental management, and the wider Department informed of progress made.
 The group consists of representatives of students, professional and academic staff.

-We hold a Maths Café event every Tuesday in Fylde Common Room from 11:00 – 13:00.
+We hold a Maths Café event every Monday in Fylde Common Room from 11:00 – 13:00.
 These are hosted by students in their third and fourth year, and provide help and support to undergraduate students in all years.
-If you have a question, please contact Tadiwa Mahlunge or Aimee Rice.
+The Maths Café is organised by LUMSS and if you have a question, please contact firstname.lastname@example.org.

 Student Learning Advisor